Virtual physical therapy for the elderly

-SimpleTherapy created an online platform that allows individual users to perform physical rehabilitation exercises anywhere and anytime by watching a series of personalised and adaptive live-action videos.
+SimpleTherapy’s online platform allows users to perform physical rehabilitation exercises anywhere and anytime by watching a series of personalised, adaptive live-action videos.
 It uses artificial intelligence to collect users’ feedback – asking, for instance, about pain levels and whether the exercise was appropriate, too easy or too hard – and then to identify appropriate exercises.
-The result is an individually tailored, dynamic set of exercises for each user like the instructions provided by a physiotherapist in a one-to-one consultation.
+The result is an individually tailored, dynamic set of exercises similar to the instructions a physiotherapist provides in a one-to-one consultation.

-SimpleTherapy currently offers 18 modules for rehabilitating different body joints, with a focus on addressing musculoskeletal pain.
+SimpleTherapy offers specific modules for rehabilitating different body joints, with a focus on addressing musculoskeletal pain.
 Although consumers may buy access to the platform directly online, retail sales will remain a secondary activity until the brand becomes more visible.
-For now SimpleTherapy targets insurance companies, large employers, accountable care organisations, third-party administrators and federal governments as customers.
-It has already run scientific and commercial trials with several which have confirmed interest in rolling out the product on a larger scale.
+SimpleTherapy currently targets insurance companies, large employers, accountable care organisations, third-party administrators and federal governments as customers.
+It has already run scientific and commercial trials with several customers that have confirmed interest in rolling out the product on a larger scale.

-The incidence of fractures of the hip, spine, wrist, and shoulder increase with age.
-Research shows that the falls that cause these fractures are predictable on the basis of individual risk factors and preventable via interventions such as physical therapy treatment and rehabilitation.
+The incidence of fractures of the hip, spine, wrist and shoulder increase markedly with age.
+Research shows that the falls that cause these fractures are predictable on the basis of individual risk factors as well as preventable via interventions such as physical therapy treatment and rehabilitation.

-SimpleTherapy is leading the way in helping the elderly age independently, while reducing short- and long-term health plan costs.
+SimpleTherapy is leading the way in helping elderly people age independently, while reducing short- and long-term health plan costs.